openvinotoolkit/model_server/docs/stateful_models.md

 There are following limitations when using stateful models with OVMS:

- - Support for CPU only
+ - Support inference execution only using CPU as the target device.
  - Support for Kaldi models with memory layers
  - Support for non-Kaldi models with Tensor Iterator (with low latency transformation performed)
- - Dynamic batch size and shape are **not** available in stateful models
+ - [Auto batch size and shape](shape_and_batch_size.md) are **not** available in stateful models
- - Stateful model instances **cannot** be used in DAGs (model ensemble)
+ - Stateful model instances **cannot** be used in [DAGs](dag_scheduler.md)
  - Requests ordering is guaranteed only when a single client sends subsequent requests in a synchronous manner.
-Concurrent interaction with the same sequence might produce bad results.
+Concurrent interaction with the same sequence might negatively affect the accuracy of the results.